tomjorquera/memopol/docs/development.rst

 =========================

-``DEBUG`` is disabled by default, the development server won't run properly by default thnen, to enable it export the ``DJANGO_DEBUG`` variable in the current shell::
+``DEBUG`` is disabled by default, the development server won't run properly by default then, to enable it export the ``DJANGO_DEBUG`` variable in the current shell::

     $ export DJANGO_DEBUG=True